kubeshop/kusk-gateway/docs/extension.md

                   format: int32l
 ```

-Note: currently `mocking` is incompatible with the `validation` option.
-If `mocking` is enabled, the validation will be silently disabled.
+Note: currently `mocking` is incompatible with the `validation` option, the configuration deployment will fail if both are enabled.

 ### mocking